damonb123/ez-crypt-tool/README.md

 ### Notes

-A prefix of "fenc:<key>" can be prepended to key, to denote encrypted string.
+* A prefix of "fenc:<key>" can be prepended to key, to denote encrypted string.
 Not required.

-### NOTICE

-* This project uses an example example test key.</span>
+* This project uses an example example test key.
 * The key file [.ezcrypt.key] is in the conf directory.
 * Its only for this example and can be used by others to decyrpt your informaiton.

-* !!!
+> !!!
 DO NOT REUSE THE INCLUDED KEY !!!
-* GENERATE A NEW KEY BEFORE USING EzCryptTool in your environment.
+> GENERATE A NEW KEY BEFORE USING EzCryptTool in your environment

-## Prerequisites  (IMPORTANT)
+### Prerequisites  (IMPORTANT)

 * Python 3.8.x or greater